-- The distance will be measured using the Local Authority's Geographic Information System (GIS) or an equivalent method used by the Trust. - The child living closest to the school will be given priority for admission. - The home address is defined as the child's permanent residential address at the time of application.
+- The distance will be measured using the Local Authority's Geographic Information System (GIS) calculated in a direct straight line from the child's permanent place of residence to the school.
+This will be calculated based upon the coordinates of the Local Land and Property Gazetteer. - The child living closest to the school will be given priority for admission. - The home address is defined as the child's permanent residential address at the time of application.
 This means the address where the child usually lives and sleeps for the majority of nights.

-7.3.2 Equal Distances
+7.1.2 Equal Distances